jayruin/rust-learning/README.md

 Slowly learning more about Rust.

-No copypasting of code allowed.
+As a personal rule, copypasting of code will not be allowed.